Saikeo/saikeo.github.io/_posts/2020-02-26-IPSec-Site-Site-With-Overlapping Subnet.md

      outbound pcp sas:
 R1#
 ```
-IPSec is working and we able to packet have been encrypt and decrypt normally.
+IPSec is working and packet have been encrypt and decrypt normally.